18+ | Commercial Content | T&C’s Apply | Play Responsibly | Advertising Disclosure

 mybettingsites.co.uk is an independent professional comparison site supported by referral fees from the sites which are ranked on this site.
 The sites and information we present are from companies from which mybettingsites.co.uk receives compensation.
 This compensation may impact the rankings of the sites.
 Other factors, including our own opinions, your location, and the likelihood of signing up, may also impact how the ranking of the sites appears to a particular user. mybettingsites.co.uk cannot and does not present information about every betting/casino site or betting/casino site offer available.

-Lay betting provides a unique opportunity on betting exchanges such as Betfair, enabling bettors to act as bookmakers by backing the outcome of something not happening.
+Lay betting provides bettors with a unique opportunity on betting exchanges such as Betfair and Matchbook, enabling bettors to act as bookmakers by backing the outcome of something not happening.
 Unlike traditional betting, punters offer odds to sell a bet rather than backing it.
-This approach is commonly utilized in matched betting, where bettors strategically back and lay bets on the same game to ensure a guaranteed win.

 Lay Betting Explained

-• Lay bets are made on exchanges such as Betfair
+• Lay bets are made on betting exchanges such as Betfair.

 Lay betting allows you to ‘be the bookie’.
 Rather than backing a selection to win, lay betting enables you to bet on something to not happen.

 For instance, you may not know which side will win the Premier League title but you think you have a good idea which side won’t win it.
-In this instance, a lay bet might be right for you.
+In this instance, a lay bet might be ideal bet for you.

 Lay betting would allow you to bet on that team to not win the league.
 If anyone else wins the Premier League, then you win your bet.
 If they do win the league, then, of course, you would lose.